 Mosquitoes are naturally repelled by the scent of citronella.
 If you’re eating outdoors, take several citronella candles along, and light them by your feet and on top of the surface on which you’re eating to keep mosquitoes away from your arms, ankles, and feet.

-4. Wear White or Light Colors
+Wear White or Light Colors

 Use an Outdoor Fan

 As mentioned above, mosquitoes are attracted by the carbon dioxide we emit.
 When you’re sitting near a fan, whether it’s a ceiling fan on a porch or an outdoor oscillating fan, that air movement helps disperse the carbon dioxide that you’re creating, making you a less likely target for a hungry mosquito.
-In fact, a test conducted by Consumer Reports revealed that there were 45-65% fewer mosquito landings on people who sat near an oscillating pedestal fan.
+A test conducted by Consumer Reports revealed that there were 45-65% fewer mosquito landings on people who sat near an oscillating pedestal fan.

 Wear Insect Repellent